MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Container fundamentals

 Containers are an isolated, resource controlled, and portable runtime environment that runs on a host machine or virtual machine.
-An application or process that runs in a container is packaged with all the required dependencies and configuration files, giving it the illusion that nothing exists outside of its container.
+An application or process that runs in a container is packaged with all its required dependencies and configuration files, giving it the illusion that nothing exists outside of its container.
 Because of this, the container will only use the resources its host provisions and won't touch any resources provisioned for other containers.

 Let's get to know some terms you'll find useful as you start to work with Windows containers: